Review Past Performance on GWACs

 Agencies must prepare past performance evaluations for orders with a period of performance (including options) of more than one year, according to the Federal Acquisition Regulation (FAR) 42.15.
 Agencies must submit these reports electronically in the Past Performance Information Retrieval System (PPIRS).

-Past performance assessment must be done on an annual basis in accordance with the guidance on the Contractor Performance Assessment Reporting System (CPARS) website.
+Past performance assessment must be made on an annual basis in accordance with the guidance on the Contractor Performance Assessment Reporting System (CPARS) website.